asherber/PetaPoco.SqlKata/README.md

 ```

 These methods all use a default `ConventionMapper`.
-They also have overloads that let you pass in your own `IMapper` instance.
+They also have overloads that let you pass in your own `IMapper` instance, or you can assign one to `SqlKataExtensions.DefaultMapper`.

 ### Compilers